hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/09_salmon.md

 	<img src="../img/salmon_quasialignment.png" width="750">

 	>RapMap: a rapid, sensitive and accurate tool for mapping RNA-seq reads to transcriptomes.
 A. Srivastava, H. Sarkar, N. Gupta, R. Patro.
 Bioinformatics (2016) 32 (12): i192-i200.

 	To determine the best mapping for each read/fragment and estimate the number of reads/fragments mapping to each transcript, the quasi-mapping procedure performs the following steps [[3](https://academic.oup.com/bioinformatics/article/32/12/i192/2288985/RapMap-a-rapid-sensitive-and-accurate-tool-for)]:

 	1. The read is scanned from left to right until a k-mer that appears in the hash table is discovered.
 	2. The k-mer is looked up in the hash table and the SA intervals are retrieved, giving all suffixes containing that k-mer
-	3. The maximal matching prefix (MMP) is identified by finding the longest read sequence that exactly matches the reference suffixes.
+	3. Similar to STAR, the maximal matching prefix (MMP) is identified by finding the longest read sequence that exactly matches the reference suffixes.
-	4. We could search for the next MMP at the position following the MMP, but often natural variation or a sequencing error in the read is the cause to the mismatch from the reference, so the beginning the search at this position would likely return the same set of transcripts.
+	4. We could search for the next MMP at the position following the MMP (like we do with STAR), but often natural variation or a sequencing error in the read is the cause of the mismatch from the reference, so the beginning the search at this position would likely return the same set of transcripts.
 Therefore, Salmon identifies the next informative position (NIP), which is the next position in the read where the SA search is likely to return a different set of transcripts than those returned for the previous MMP.
 	5. This process is repeated until the end of the read.
 	6. The final mappings are generated by determining the set of transcripts appearing in all MMPs for the read.
 The transcripts, orientation and transcript location are output for each read.

 >
-> **NOTE:** that if there are k-mers in the reads that are not in the index they are not counted.
+> **NOTE:** If there are k-mers in the reads that are not in the index, they are not counted.
 As such, trimming is not required when using this method.
+Accordingly, if there are reads from transcripts not present in the reference transcriptome, they will not be quantified.
+Quantification of the reads is only as good as the quality of the reference transcriptome.

 - **Step 2: Improving abundance estimates**